Get Involved

 BC Parks Foundation is transforming school grounds into Nature Parks, creating shade, increasing biodiversity, and providing opportunities for outdoor learning.

-Eligibility: Schools in the districts already partnering with the Learning by Nature program.
+Eligibility: BC schools in the districts already partnering with the Learning by Nature program.
 If your district would like to partner, please email learning@healthybynature.ca.

 Opportunities for outdoor learning